Man Charged With Murder in Disappearance of Mackenzie Lueck

 According to police, Lueck then took the Lyft to Hatch Park in North Salt Lake.
 The driver dropped her off at around 3 a.m.

-Brown said all communications from Lueck ceased at 3 a.m. and that her last conversation was with Ayoola.
+Brown said all communications from Lueck ceased at 3 a.m. and that her last conversation was with Ajayi.

-Ayoola told police he texted Lueck on July 16, but didn’t communicate with her after that.
-According to Brown, Lueck and Ayoola’s phones were both traced back to the park within a minute of each other the night she disappeared.
+Ajayi told police he texted Lueck on July 16, but didn’t communicate with her after that.
+According to Brown, Lueck and Ajayi’s phones were both traced back to the park within a minute of each other the night she disappeared.

-Ayoola also denied ever having seen a picture of Lueck despite having multiple photos of her on his phone, police said.
+Ajayi also denied ever having seen a picture of Lueck despite having multiple photos of her on his phone, police said.

 “Mackenzie was met at Hatch Park by an individual in a vehicle,” Salt Lake City Police Assistant Chief Tim Doubt told reporters Monday.
 “The Lyft driver left Mackenzie at the park with that person and stated that Mackenzie did not appear to be in any type of distress.”